conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 Options

--v, --ver        Version number of the up coming release -t, --context    A filepath of a json that is used to define template variables -o, --options    A filepath of a javascript object that is used to define options
+-v, --ver        Version number of the up-coming release -t, --context    A filepath of a json that is used to define template variables -o, --options    A filepath of a javascript object that is used to define options
 ```